SumoLogic/sumologic-documentation/docs/api/cloud-soar.md

 The Cloud SOAR APIs allow you to manage incidents, triage, and other Cloud SOAR features.

 :::info
-If your instance URL is a subdomain of `soar.sumologic.com`, please refer to the [next paragraph](#inline-api-documentation) for information about API.
+If your instance URL is a subdomain of `soar.sumologic.com`, refer to the [next section](#inline-api-documentation) for information about API.
 :::

 import ApiIntro from '../reuse/api-intro.md';